City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ## Prerequisites

-- NodeJS - v16
+- NodeJS - v20 preferred
-- PostgreSQL - v16 (developed with v10 and v11, later updated to v16)
+- PostgreSQL - v16 preferred
 - Docker (optional)

 **Only Docker is needed to run the app.** If you want to run backend locally, you'll need NodeJS and PostgreSQL installed.
 More info in ./backend/README.md.